aaronaher619/Cybersecurity-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - What aspect of security do load balancers protect?
-- Answer: They protect the availability of the CIA
+- Answer: They protect the availability aspect of security from the CIA framework

 <br>

 - What is the advantage of a jump box?
 - Answer: Provides a single point of administration rather than many individual points.
-This makes it easy to log activities for security purposes and audits
+This also makes it easy to log activities for security purposes and audits

 <br>

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the OS and system files.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VM's file systems and system metrics.
 - What does Filebeat watch for?
 - Answer: Filebeat watches for any changes to the system files

 <br>

 - What does Metricbeat record?
-- Answer: Metric records changes to the operating system as well as services
+- Answer: Metric records the system metrics of the VM's like CPU usage or ssh logins

 <br>